yandex-cloud/docs/en/vpc/operations/set-static-ip.md

-# Making a dynamic public IP address static
+# Converting a dynamic public IP address to static

 You can make a dynamic public IP address static.
 Static public IP addresses are reserved and remain attached to respective resources when VMs and network load balancers are stopped.